kintsugi-programmer/KintsugiStack/DSA_EMG_JS/README.md

 * Lifelong Learning
 * Critical Thinking Champion

+> Leads to a Great Problem Solver

 ## Big O Notation
 - it's a Notation/Convention/Measurement
-- tells if the code is good code or bad code
+- tells "if the code is good code or bad code ?"
 - helps in scaleability, handling large data, fastness, accuracy

 > BigO helps us to understand `how long [Time Complexity]` an algorithm will take to run or `how much [Space Complexity]` memory it will need as the amount of data it handle grows.